 Pike Place Market Gum Wall

 This next spot at Pike Place Market may not be everyone’s jam.
 We may even get chewed out for including this one our list.
 It’s the gum wall!
-The wall is actually an alley that can be difficult to find, but using Trover’s geotag feature you’ll be able to locate it without having to ask around like an obvious tourist.
+The wall is actually an alley that can be difficult to find, but ask anyone about it and they’ll point you in the right direction.
 This little alley is literally covered in gum that visitors have stuck to the walls.
 Cool, disgusting, a bit of both?
 Whatever you think of it personally, it’s definitely worth a visit to see in all its sticky glory.

 The history of the gum wall is that the theater down the street had patrons come by after showings and stick their gum on the wall (I guess gum is the theater snack of yore?
 I’ll stick with popcorn, thanks!).
 Theater employees would come by to scrap the sticky mess off, but it became so common they gave up.
 Now the gum wall is a fully fledged tourist attraction.
 So many people stick their gum on the wall that the city has to come by every few months and scrap it clean, otherwise it would literally take up the whole alley.
 Stop by and add your piece, but don’t get too close to the wall or you could end up in a sticky situation!

 Piroshky Piroshky Pike Place

 After walking through the market you’re bound to work up an appetite.
 There is no shortage of places to eat around Pike Place Market and you can find tons of recommendations online.
 If you want a quick snack instead of sitting down to a long meal, stop by Piroshky Piroshky.
 They have the best, well, piroshky!